 Many fascinating giant creatures roamed Earth during the last Ice Age.
-In North America, this megafauna ranged from intimidating mastodons and woolly mammoths to the terrifying short-faced bear (the largest that ever lived) and dire wolf (yes, they were real), and the, er, giant beaver.
+In North America, this megafauna ranged from intimidating mastodons and woolly mammoths to the terrifying short-faced bear (the largest that ever lived), dire wolf (yes, they were real), and the, er, giant beaver.

 This real-life R.O.U.S was three times the size of a modern beaver, weighing 100 kilograms (220 pounds) and stretching 2.5 meters long (8 feet), it was around the size of an adult black bear, or a 5-foot-tall human when standing up.
 Just imagine the damage it could do with its 15-centimeter (6-inch) incisors, making short work of felling forests to build its dams.